How to Vote

 Next, you will go behind a voting screen to privately complete your ballot.

-To vote for your chosen candidate, fill in the bubble beside their name and take you folded ballot to the election staff member standing at the tabulator.
+To vote for your chosen candidate, fill in the bubble beside their name and take your folded ballot to the election staff member standing at the tabulator.
 The election staff member will feed your ballot into the tabulator and the process is complete.

 How can I vote by proxy?

-If you are unable to vote online, at the advance polls or on election day, you can select someone to vote on your behalf.
+If you are unable to vote online, at the advance polls or on voting day, you can select someone to vote on your behalf.
 This is called proxy voting.
 Your proxy must be eligible to vote in Burlington.

 To vote by proxy, you and the person voting for you, must complete an Appointment for Voting Proxy Form and have it certified at City Hall.
 The proxy form will be available closer to the time of the election.